Indonesian president-elect Jokowi calls for unity after bitter election

 A former furniture businessman, Jokowi has had a meteoric rise through Indonesia's political establishment.

-Born into poverty but now governor of Jakarta, he won over voters with a clean image and a reputation for competence in local government, in contrast to the autocracy, corruption and power politics that have overburdened the country for decades.
+Born into poverty but now governor of Jakarta, he won over voters with a clean image and a reputation for competence in local government, in contrast to the autocracy, corruption and power politics that have weighed down the country for decades.

 The new president, who starts his five-year term on Oct.
 20, faces huge challenges to boost Indonesia's sagging growth, cut an unsettlingly large current account deficit that is weighing on the currency and meet pledges to improve the lot of its 240 million people.